ufvelouria/Pokenick/README.md

 # Pokenick
-Configurable SpongeForge / Pixelmon plugin that lets you nickname pokemon with colored nickanmes.
+Configurable SpongeForge / Pixelmon plugin that lets you nickname pokemon with colored nicknames.